sahithyajain/CodeCraft-JavaScript/08-Loops/README.md

 7. What does `break` do?
 8. What does `continue` do?
 9. What is an infinite loop?
-10. What are the three parts of a `for` loop?
+10. What are the three parts of a `for` loop .?